A MESSAGE TO BEREAVED PARENTS

 Our hope is that you will find the support you need on these pages as well as through the resources we offer.

-In Rogers, Minnesota we have weekly office hours.
-If you are not local to us, we also offer phone support and items which can bring comfort in our GRACE Gift Shop such as our GRACE Care Baskets.
+In Rogers, Minnesota we have the Center for GRACE where you can receive support.
+If you are not local to us, we also offer phone support and items which can bring comfort in our GRACE Gift Shop such as our GRACE Care Baskets, that can be shipped to you.

 A MESSAGE TO FAMILY & FRIENDS